-If, on the other hand, it is understood (incorrectly) as a party of the working class, then indeed it has deserted the working class and turned to the right.
-But really the turn to the right of the Labor Party, so often commented on in recent times, is a marginal turn.
-In a fundamental sense no question of left really arises in the Labor Party because a genuine left serves the working class and the Labor Party does not do that.
-Within the Labor Party leadership however, there are people who, in a bourgeois sense, espouse a left liberal policy while others espouse a right policy.
-The "left" espouses broad humanitarian policies and no doubt some of this "left" genuinely stand for these.
-This still does not alter the essence of the question, namely that fundamentally the Labor Party serves capitalism and in Australia's case, the multi-nationals.
+If, on the other hand, it is understood (incorrectly) (Feby.
+'75) it began to talk vigorously of wage restraint mented on in recent times, is a marginal turn.
+In a fundthe question, namely that fundamentally the Labor Party serves capitalism and in Australia's case, the multi-nationals.
 Moreover these "left" people do not have much difficulty in passing to the right.
-Indeed in many respects their "left" stand facilitates the move to the right.
-This is because these "left" people confused the workers, some of whom say if so and so says it is all right (naming "left" leader) then it must be all right.
+Indeed in many respect their "left" stand facilitates the move to the right.
+This is because these "left" people confuse the workers, some of whom say if so and so says it is all right (naming a "left" leader) then it must be all right.

 The Labor Party leaders when in government claim the credit for any upturn in the capitalist economy.
 In these circumstances they say that their policy is taking effect and soon the crisis will be over.
-But this is entirely wrong.
+But this is entired ly wrong.
 There are ups and downs in capitalism and in its economic crises.
 They have little or nothing to do with the Labor Party or any other party.
-They occur because of the operation of the social and economic laws of capitalism.
-Because the Labor Party gave or gives itself the credit for these upturns, inevitably it is visited with the responsibility for the downturns.
+They occur because of the operation of the social and economic laws of capitalism Because the Labor Party gave or gives itself the credit for these upturns, inevitably it is visited with the responsibility for the downturns.
 This leads to disillusionment with it.

 The Labor Party needs capital for deception.
 By this is meant that particularly when it is in opposition the Labor Party presents itself vigorously as a working class party.
 This accumulates capital for the deception that it is a working class party.
 Capital for deception is critical to enable the Labor Party to carry out reactionary measures when it is in office.
 In its early days in office in 1972-3, its bourgeois progressive measures added to its capital for deception.
 Some people got the idea that it was fundamentally a progressive party.
 Thus when the Labor Party was elected in late 1972 there was a good deal of mass enthusiasm for it.
 This was based upon a misconception of its true nature.
-In saying that, it is not to say for a moment that some of its measures were not progressive; they were, and there was room for enthusiasm about them.
+In saying that, it is not to say for a moment that some of its measures were not progressive; they were, and there was room for enthus-tasm about them.
 All that is meant is that the basis for them and the capitalist nature of the Labor Party needed to be understood.

 When the economic crisis deepened and the Labor Party was seen increasingly to take anti-popular measures, disillusionment set in.
 One way this disillusionment expressed itself was in loss of parliamentary support for the Labor Party.
-But again if the real basis of its measures, its own real capitalist character, the nature of capitalism in Australia and the nature of parliament as a multinational institution were understood then there was no basis for illusion or disillusion.
-The whole thing is then perfectly comprehensible.
+But again if the real basis of its measures, its own real capitalist character, the nature of capitalism in Australia and the nature of parliament as a multi-national institution were understood then there was no basis for illusion or disillusion.
+The whole thing then perfectly comprehensible.